 To facilitate comprehension, I’ll present this framework with visual examples, starting with a technical definitions which evolves it into a value-based approach.
 The goal is to build a shared vocabulary and vision for this decentralized art movement.

-Blockchain-related art is physical or digital art that uses blockchain as a subject matter or theme, for provenance purposes, as a technological base, or as a payment method.
+Blockchain-related art is physical or digital art that uses blockchain as a subject matter or theme, for provenance purposes, as a payment method or as a technological base.
 While all crypto art and Art NFTs are blockchain-related, physical art with this proposed definition model does not fall into either of those two categories.

 Crypto Art ≠ NFT Art: Understanding the Cultural Divide